sardana-org/sardana/doc/source/sep/SEP6.md

 The action_loop waits some time between interrogating controllers for their states.
 The wait time by default is 0.01 [s] and is configurable with the AcqLoop_SleepTime property (unit: milliseconds) of the Pool Tango Device.
 The action_loop reads new data every certain number of state readout iterations.
 This number is by default 10 and is configurable with the AcqLoop_StatesPerValue property of the PoolTangoDevice.

-**SoftwareSynchronizedAcquisition** acts on the ExpChannels synchronized by software TriggerGate elements.
+**SoftwareSynchronizedAcquisition** acts on the ExpChannels synchronized by the software synchronizer.
 Their synchronization mode, whether trigger or gate, affects the flow of action.
-This action is launched on the active event comming from the software TriggerGate controller, and lasts until all the ExpChannel terminates their acquisitions.
+This action is launched on the active event comming from the software synchronizer, and lasts until all the ExpChannel terminates their acquisitions.
-Channels configured with gate synchronization are stopped on the passive event comming from the software TriggerGate element.
+Channels configured with gate synchronization are stopped on the passive event comming from the software synchronizer.
 This action assigns index to the acquired data (returned by the ReadOne).
-The index originates from the events generated by the software TriggerGate elements.
+The index originates from the events generated by the software synchronizer.

 Prior to the action execution load parameters to the involved controllers: